Sohailhunxai/Sohailhunxai/README.md

 # Hello !
-I'm Sohail Abbas..
+I'm Sohail Abbas...
 I specialize in creating dynamic and responsive user interfaces and websites using the latest web technologies.